Connecting your MemberPress site to Spiffy is a quick and simple process. You will just need the following to get started:

 - You can find your MemberPress API Key in your Developer tools, under Rest API.

-- Once you have your MemberPress URLand API Key ready, head over to Spiffy, click the profile icon and then Integrations.
+- Once you have your MemberPress URL and API Key ready, head over to Spiffy, click on Settings > Integrations in the bottom left navigation.

 - Enter your WordPress URL and MemberPress API Key, that you gathered earlier, in the Connection Details